solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Server-managed metadata not otherwise included in HTTP headers.
 MUST be supported.

+__Note: This may be too broad to be able to properly determine what the authorization rule, or lifecycle should be.
+May need to consider breaking this up into specific types.__

 Discovered via ```rel=http://www.w3.org/ns/solid/terms#metadata``` and ```rel=http://www.w3.org/ns/solid/terms#resource```

 ### Configuration

 Configuration metadata, e.g. settings for memento creation.
 MUST be supported.
+MUST be deleted when resource is deleted.

+Authorization: acl:Control

 Discovered via ```rel=http://www.w3.org/ns/solid/terms#configuration```